Ecuacion-Seth/Atrus/README.md

   "extension_map": {
     "jpg": "Images",
     "rs": "Code",
-    "pdf": "Documents",
+    "pdf": "Documents"
-    ...
   },
   "sort_targets": {
     "Images":    "Images",
     "Documents": "Documents",
-    "Code":      "Code",
+    "Code":      "Code"
-    ...
   }
 }
 ```

 Sort targets are relative paths by default, resolved against the current working directory when a sort operation runs.
-You can set them to absolute paths for a fixed destination (e.g. `~/Organized/Images`).
+You can set them to absolute paths for a fixed destination (e.g. `/home/user/Organized/Images`).

 All config fields are editable from within the app via the Settings screen — no manual JSON editing required.